 Finally, during the scenarios, teachers expressed concern over students having nothing to do while they were waiting for their partner.
 Although teachers stated that they currently have tasks that students know to do when they are waiting, they wanted these tasks to be more connected to the system to make the transitions smoother.
 There were two different time periods that teachers wanted students to have something to do: when waiting for a partner in between phases and when they have completed the activity as a whole.
-These are activities that the teachers could provide during the planning phase or be a repository of learning activities within the system to still have communication with the students while they are doing a different activity to let them know when their partner is ready.
+These are activities that the teachers could provide during the planning phase or be a repository of learning activities within the system and that the orchestration system could direct the students to when appropriate allowing the system to still have communication with the students while they are doing a different activity to let them know when their partner is ready.